 Standing in my office in early January I was surprised to feel so warm.
 Most of the managers have offices in the bottom floor of the Interlaken Inn.
 And in addition to the drafts and lack of manufactured heat it had been a chilly beginning to 2017 here in Northwest Connecticut.

-In what felt like second, I was so overwhelmed by my internal heat that I wandered a few short strides to the bathroom to throw some water on my face.
+In what felt like a second, I was overwhelmed by my internal heat that I wandered a few short strides to the bathroom to throw some water on my face.

 It all went downhill from there.

 My legs went limp.
 Sweat poured from my face and my breathing reached a rapid pace in minutes.
 Pins and needless attacked my hands and feet while a sharp pain shot through my left temple, and a dull pain rested on my chest and back.

 I had no idea what was happening to me.
 It took me at least a half hour to regain enough strength in my legs to stand up straight and leave the bathroom.
 We have some small sofas in our lower lobby just outside our offices and I stumbled to one of them and collapsed, clutching the cool hand towel I lifted from the bathroom.

 By nature I am a private person, but on some level I reasoned that exposing myself to the lobby would allow me a better chance at getting some assistance than suffering in silence in the locked bathroom would have.

 Thankfully one of the more selfless, resourceful members of the Interlaken staff wandered through the downstairs lobby and found me.
 He figured my blood sugar was low and he had me drink some orange juice.
 I started to feel better and eventually sat up, another one of our terrific staff members called my wife who rushed over and took me home.
 We thought maybe dehydration, the flu, even a pneumonia.
 We would turn out to very bad at predicting illnesses.